AriFordsham/GHCWiki/dependent-haskell/phase1.md

 equalities.
 This could be cleaned up somewhat, now that I've decided that all GADT equalities really should be existentials.

+### Parsing is just wrong

+I've removed the kind parser, in favor of just using the type parser.
+This is wrong, if only because of the type `*`.
+See proposed solution [here](dependent-haskell#parsing/namespace-resolution), under "UPDATE".

 ### `tryTcS` is now really pure